 Here is how we do it:

-- garden waste is shredded
+- your garden waste is shredded

-- the shredded garden waste is put into large piles
+- it's put into large piles

 - the piles are then turned regularly to help bring air into the composting process

 - after around 12 weeks the compost is ready to be used as compost